Skip to content

 Integrating AI into Learning Architectures

-When AI should be anchored not as a module, but as part of a sustainable learning architecture — where it actually improves quality, speed, and transfer.
+When AI should be anchored not as a module, but as part of a robust learning architecture, where it actually improves quality, speed, and transfer.

 This requires that AI is not used in isolation, but embedded in the logic of the overall development.
 Only then does an introduction become a lasting quality gain.